-“My job is working with scripts and I just had a terrible time"Posted: Monday 28 January 2019 at 09:25
+“My job is working with scripts and I just had a terrible time"Posted: Monday 28 January 2019

 As “loving but controlling” Ambridge matriarch Jill Archer, Patricia Greene will be familiar to anyone who’s tuned into The Archers on BBC Radio 4 over the last 61 years.
 The legendary actress has spoken out about the impact age-related macular degeneration (AMD) has made to her life and work.